danchitnis/webgl-plot/README.md

 - Simple and efficient 2D WebGL library
 - Using WebGL native line drawing
-- High update rate which matches the screen's refresh rate
+- High update rate which matches the screen's refresh rate (FPS)
 - Works for both dynamic and static data
 - Full control over the color of each line in each frame
 - No dependencies